Above: The code names used for D-Day beach landings

 Above: Normandy, June 6th, 2014

-Above: It is unknown who carved the symbolic plane in the sand, but the gratitude of European survivors and their descendants remains legendary.
-To quote their ancestors, "The sight of Allied planes on June 6th was the best day of our lives.
+Above: It is unknown who carved this in the sand, but the gratitude of Europe for Allied assistance during WW2 remains legendary.
+To quote them, "The sight of those planes flying over us on June 6th was the best day of our lives.
 It meant our desperate prayers had been answered."
-Allied Forces of WW2 are honored throughout Europe in museums, monuments and even homemade sculptures built by survivors and their descendants.
+Allied Forces of WW2 are honored throughout Europe in countless museums, monuments and even homemade sculptures erected by survivors, their children, grandchildren and great-grandchildren.

 Above: A human wall of thanks lined the Normandy shore in 2014.